brynary/rack-bug/README.md

 Just 'use Rack::Insight' as any other middleware.
 See the SampleApp in the spec/fixtures folder for an example Sinatra app.

-If you wish to use the logger panel define the LOGGER constant that is a ruby Logger or ActiveSupport::BufferedLogger

 Configure Rack::Insight
 ---------------------